-The Kenmore post-war home renovation is an example of a renovation that creates extra liveable space.
+The Kenmore post-war home renovation is a wonderful example of how a renovation can create extra liveable space.
 In fact, this design won the 2005 HIA ‘Renovation & Additions’ Award.

 With an expanded floor plan and improved aesthetic, this home has truly been modernised with an eco-friendly energy-saving design.

 It can be overwhelming to know when and how to start your next renovation project.
 Download and read this free guide before you begin so that you can know which mistakes to avoid.
 This guide: